 Basic elements of the strategy

-This strategy comprises three main elements:
+This strategy for dealing with eutrophication comprises three main elements:

 - A conceptual framework for the interaction between water quality, water quantity, soil, groundwater, surface water and climate conditions;

 - The ‘from site to sea’ philosophy.
 This approach examines which effects local measures have on water quality and the ecology in areas located downstream from the site;

 Deltares supports water managers and government authorities in the implementation of this integrated approach.
 When they contact us after identifying a problem, we proceed to map out the local ecosystem and how it functions.
 In this inventory, Deltares examines the interrelation of soil, groundwater, surface water and the key processes that occur at their interfaces.
 This provides insight into how nutrients move from the site to the sea.

 For example, while algal bloom often develops during the summer in stagnant surface water, it is actually caused by nutrients that entered the surface water six months earlier, somewhere upstream.
 The water managers can use this inventory of causal relationships as a starting point for possible solutions to the problem.

 After completing this system analysis, we clarify which measures are the most cost-effective and sustainable with the aid of measurements and models.
 In this process, we take the interests of all stakeholders into account: how can you ensure that intensive agriculture remains possible in a given area, without affecting the local fishing industry or tourism?
 Deltares’ software covers the entire system of water, sediment and solute transport from the site to the sea, allowing modellers to compare the impact of possible measures.
 The water manager can then decide on the best integrated solution strategy for the area in question.